Essential Travel Insurance Guide 2026: Coverage, Costs & Tips

 3. The "14-Day Rule" (Don't Miss This!)

-This is the most common mistake travelers make.
 Many "Time-Sensitive" benefits are only available if you buy your policy within 14 to 21 days of your very first trip deposit.

 4. Hidden "Extras" to Look For in 2026